Home A24

 Having considered a report which recommended the introduction of a PSPO – with the addition of the Zig-Zag Road, following feedback received during the consultation – Cabinet approved the PSPO at its meeting on 17 March 2026.

-A recording of the Cabinet meeting on Tuesday 17 March 2026 will be available shortly after this date on our website.
+A recording of the Cabinet meeting on Tuesday 17 March 2026 is available on our website.

 Next steps will see us engage with partner organisations, with a view to bringing this PSPO into force in time for the lighter evenings during the summer months – highlighted as the peak period during which anti-social behaviour and excessive vehicle noise was at its most detrimental to local communities.